venom1270/AdventOfCode-2022/README.md

 That one was relatively straightforward and fun 😄!
 I used `HashMap`s where I could to gain performance.
 Part 2 takes a few seconds to compute.

 Now I need to gather the willpower to return to day 20, and to think of a solution to part 2 of day 17...

+## Day 24

+Relatively simple, but used too much time here.
+Used A*, but got confused with memoization so I was stuck for an hour figuring out the meaning of exponential function 😅.
+A* probably wasn't neccessary, since pruning of "bad" states is sufficient enough to search the whole space.

+The one thing in part 2 I was sceptical about is if I can just rerun A* three times - turns out I can!
+But what guarantees, that the best solution in the first part is the best solution for part 2 (two subsequent runs of A*)?
+Not sure about that... 🤔